 10 Minute Pre-Trip Checkup Can Pay Off

 Car Care Council offers three suggestions for a traveler's 10-minute pre- trip checklist:

-- Check all fluids.
-There are several fluids, in addition to antifreeze, that require attention, including engine oil, power steering, brake and transmission fluids and windshield washer solvent and antifreeze/coolant.
+- Check all fluids - There are several fluids that require attention: Engine Oil, power steering, brake and transmission fluids, and windshield washer solvent and antifreeze/coolant.

-- Check hoses and belts.
-A belt that fails can affect the electrical system, air conditioning and power steering, as well as the cooling system.
+- Check all hoses and belts - A belt failure can affect the electrical system, air conditioning, power steering, and the cooling system.
 Cooling system hoses may be deteriorating from within, so old hoses and clamps in marginal condition might need to be replaced.

-- Check the tires.
-Check tire inflation and inspect the tread for uneven wear, indicating the need for wheel alignment.
+- Check the tires - Check tire inflation and inspect the tread for uneven wear, indicating the need for wheel alignment.
 Also look for bulges and bald spots.

-Oil Change for $35.99view coupon
+Oil Change for $44.99view coupon

 Up to 5 quarts